Traditional Chinese medicine’s organ clock, also known as the “body clock,” can provide surprising insight into your health.

 The reason?
 Likely a problem with your liver’s detoxification mechanism.

-This is the time where some of our ugliest emotions can rear their head — including anger, rage and frustration.
+The liver time is where some of our ugliest emotions can rear their head — including anger, rage and frustration.

 There are a few things you can do if you constantly wake up around this time (or any other time).

-1) Make sure you’re providing your body with the proper nutrition.
-Preferably, a nutrition plan full of anti-inflammatory superfoods
+- Make sure you’re providing your body with the proper nutrition.
+Preferably, a nutrition plan full of anti-inflammatory superfoods.

 You’ll want to avoid synthetic drugs, as those can just cause more problems in the long-term.